-All groups require a pre-group appointment with the group facilitator.
-Groups typically fill up fast and begin the second or third week of the quarter.
+All groups require a pre-group appointment with the group leader.
 Stop by CAPS or call (909) 537-5040 to schedule your pre-group appointment today.

 Overcoming Anxiety Group